 - Conduct outreach to enhance the visibility of the collaboration through mutually agreed approaches, including training activities, meetings, and symposia;

-- Highlight opportunities for FDA staff to serve as adjunct faculty or on advisory boards;
+- Highlight opportunities for FDA staff to serve as adjunct faculty or an advisory boards;

-- Support collaborations for development and delivery of culturally and linguistically appropriate educational materials and information about FDA-regulated products for medical providers served by The Alliance and the populations they serve; and through a wide-variety of platforms including but not limited to community organizations, places of worship, and meetings and conferences.
+- Support collaborations for development and delivery of culturally and linguistically appropriate educational materials and information about FDA-regulated products for medical providers served by AMP and the populations they serve; and through a wide variety of platforms including but not limited to community organizations, places of worship, and meetings and conferences.

 - Support educational programs, materials, resources, and events that encourage and promote awareness of diverse participation in clinical trials.

 - Identify and provide opportunities to engage in sabbaticals, postdoctoral fellowships, student internships, and/or other research or training programs that involve joint Alliance and FDA research interests and scientific objectives (e.g. continuing education training programs).

 - Identify opportunities for mutually agreed cross representation and participation (e.g. speaker, board member) on advisory committees/boards, working groups, lectures, public meetings, forums, and other venues as appropriate.